psrc/urbansim/psrc_parcel/data_preparation/README.txt

 Process:

 I.   Create a 'jobs' table from a table of businesses II.
-Create new buildings to accommodate all households III.
+Create new residential buildings to accommodate all households III.
 Assign buildings to households
 IV.
+Assign buildings to jobs with known parcel_id
-Assign buildings to jobs
+V.   Create new non-residential buildings to accommodate all jobs VI.
+Assign buildings to remaining jobs

-I.
+I. Create a 'jobs' table
 ****
 1. Run the script unroll_jobs_from_establishments.py
   - choose appropriate settings in the __main__ part